PepinCS/Automatic_emails/README.md

 - **Easy-to-use Interface**: No coding is required to use the application.
 Simply download the `.exe` file for Windows (or other versions for Mac/Linux) and run the program.
 - **Upload CSV**: The user can upload a CSV file containing order details, and the app will send emails to the recipients based on the provided information.
-- **Automatic Email Sending**: The app uses Gmail's SMTP to send emails with the order summary.
+- **Automatic Email Sending**: The app uses Gmail's SMTP to send emails with the order summary (but don't worry it is for informational purposes only).

 ### App Link
 You can download the application for Windows [here](https://drive.google.com/file/d/1kzxuW6yr_VZ8rYVQA2_hQc_boW5nK19g/view?usp=drive_link) and for Mac [here](https://drive.google.com/file/d/1SA9vIMJNTLyPxSx5zj0Mq1Hn0U4orqMb/view?usp=drive_link).
 Simply download the file to start using it!